RafaelsRamos/DocVault/PR/feature/pr_feature.md

 ## Feature - `<feature_name>`
 - Reference feature documentation;
-- Very breaf feature description;
+- Very brief feature description;
 - Highlight any specific decisions made during feature planning that might be noteworthy.

 ## What does this PR do?